kellyjwallace/kellyjwallace.github.io/index.md

 <div class="container">
 <div class="blurb">
-<p style="text-align:left;font-size:120%">Dr. Kelly J Miller-Wallace is a behavioral ecologist investigating how the social environment influences cognition. <br>
+<p style="text-align:left;font-size:120%">Dr. Kelly J Miller-Wallace is a behavioral ecologist investigating how the social environment influences cognition. <br><br>

 <i>The Wallace Lab uses behavioral, physiological, and neuromolecular techniques to understand how an individual's social environment shapes their decisions.
 This research builds on the foundational literature of social neuroendocrinology by incorporating cognitive and eco-evolutionary frameworks.
 The lab explores these topics using fish species (Betta splendens and Astatotilapia burtoni) that are well known for their dynamic social interactions. <br><br></i>